Code-Institute-Submissions/Holgate-Engineering/README.md

 <h4><a href="https://github.com/elliemcavoy/Holgate-Engineering" target="_blank">GitHub Link</a></h4>
 <h4><a href="https://elliemcavoy.github.io/Holgate-Engineering/" target="_blank">Deployed Project</a></h4>
 <img src="/assets/images/website.PNG">
-I have used this project to create a website for our family business.
+<p>I have used this project to create a website for our family business.
 My grandfather, father & uncle have all worked in the family engineering business for over 50 years however they have never had a webpage dedicated to the work they do.
-This website will advertise their services and offer examples of their work to potential clients.
+This website will advertise their services and offer examples of their work to potential clients.</p>

 <h4>Table of Contents</h4>
 <ol>